Gariscat/HouseX/README.md

 HouseX is a fine-grained house music dataset, including 160 tracks, that provides 4 sub-genre labels and around 17480 converted mel-spectrograms of slices of these tracks.
 Besides, this repository includes several baseline models for classification on these mel-spectrograms.
 Additionally, the start and the end of the drop of each track is annotated, as provided by the `.json` files.
 The four `.xlsx` files contain metadata of the songs we selected, including the key, the alternate key and the BPM.

 ## Dataset
-The original paper introducing this dataset has can be accessed on [Arxiv](https://arxiv.org/abs/2207.11690).
+The original paper introducing this dataset can be accessed on [Arxiv](https://arxiv.org/abs/2207.11690).
 The mel-spectrograms are available at
 [HouseX processed data (Google Drive link)](https://drive.google.com/drive/u/1/folders/1HHi_WadYdea791zOq0Ib07AAPsR__yH-)